plgagne/Game-Boy-Essentials/_articles/Pokémon - Red - Blue.md

 ---
 # {{ page.title }}

-- Japanese release in February 1996 of Red & Green
-- Japanese release in October 1996 of Japanese Blue (exclusive to CoroCoro Comic)
+- Japanese release in February 1996 of Red & Green and October 1996 of Blue (exclusive to CoroCoro Comic)
 - North American release in September 1998 based on Japanese Blue
-- European release in October 1999 based on North American Red & Blue
+- European release in October 1999
 - Published by Nintendo
 - Developed by {{ page. developers }}

-{% include figure.html type="boxart" figcaption="The relationship between the Japanese and International versions is complicated and I’ll explain it in this article." %}
+{% include figure.html type="boxart" figcaption="Green Version?" %}

 ## {{ page.description }}

 {% include figure.html type="gb" class="float left" %}
-Before it became a perennial staple of popular culture, with its card games and anime series and yearly releases, *Pokémon* was a world filled with mysteries.
+Before it became a perennial staple of popular culture with its card games and anime series and yearly releases, *Pokémon* was a world filled with mysteries.
 Friends would trade Pokémon monsters using the Link Cable, but they would also trade legends, tall tales of dubious veracity, secret incantations of duplications and methods to find strange and forbidden monsters.

 That’s why, dear reader, I invite you to follow me starting on Route 1 throughout Kanto as I unveil the answer to the following mysteries: